 Chuck Hurston also joined the Chiefs in 1965, quickly earning a starting spot at defensive end.
 On the Plains, he played and starred both ways from 1962-64.
 He was drafted by the Buffalo Bills, who sent former Auburn quarterback Mailon Kent, then a backup for the Bills, to Auburn to get Hurston’s signature on the contract.
 The Bills traded him to Kansas City a year later.

 The week before Super Bowl I, Hurston harassed Bills QB Jackie “Mr. Slick” Kemp in Kansas City’s AFL Championship-securing beatdown of Hurston’s former team.

 Bobby Hunt starred at quarterback and defensive back Auburn from 1959-61 and kept it up at Kansas City, making the AFL’s All-Rookie team in 1962.
 He was inducted into the Alabama Sports Hall of Fame in 2015.

 David Hill made the ASHOF four years earlier.
-He and Hunt were both named as members of Auburn’s 1960s Team of the Decade.
+He and Hunt were both named to Auburn’s 1960s Team of the Decade.
 Kansas City drafted him in 1963 and got 190 starts out out of him on the offensive line.
 He didn’t miss a single game for nine straight seasons.
 Chiefs’ head coach Hank Stram called Hill the “most underrated lineman in the American Football League.”